 4. Create an operational plan

 Before you get into glamping, it’s crucial to understand the unique operational needs of glamping units, which are vastly different from those of traditional vacation rentals.
-You’ll need to plan ahead and figure out how you’re going to handle the operational challenges that running a glamping site will throw at you.

 5. Use the right technology